 MD, Johns Hopkins University, Baltimore, Maryland

-As Scientific Director, I oversee the execution of Ludwig’s scientific strategy, with a special focus on the operations and staffing of the Lausanne, Oxford and San Diego Branches of the Ludwig Institute for Cancer Research.
-I also manage the alignment of their efforts with those of the six independent Ludwig Centers across the US to further cultivate collaboration within Ludwig’s global research community.
+I oversee the execution of Ludwig’s scientific strategy, with a special focus on the operations and staffing of the Lausanne, Oxford, Princeton and San Diego Branches of the Ludwig Institute for Cancer Research.
+I also manage the alignment of their efforts with those of the six independent Ludwig Centers across the U.S. to further cultivate collaboration within Ludwig’s global scientific community.
 As a researcher, I am perhaps best known for my work on the molecular signaling pathways and mechanisms that govern the unusual metabolism of cancer cells, which require vast quantities of energy and molecular building blocks to sustain proliferation.
 My laboratory was the first to show that a master regulator of gene expression named MYC—a gene whose mutation or aberrant expression is associated with many types of cancer—alters the utilization of a key sugar in cancer cells.
 This body of work bolstered the hypothesis that cancer cells can become addicted to their reengineered metabolic signaling and that disrupting these pathways could be a powerful approach to treating cancer.
-I currently lead a Ludwig laboratory housed at The Wistar Institute in Philadelphia.

 Ludwig Scientific Director Chi Van Dang has worked to unravel how the oncogene MYC links the aberrant metabolism of cancer cells to their unchecked proliferation.

 You must enable Marketing cookies to watch this video.